 If you are breastfeeding, talk to your doctor before you go for your test.
 Your doctor may recommend that you pump breast milk ahead of time and use it until the contrast materials are no longer in your body.

-At the test center, the talk to the staff if you have or ever have had:
+At the test center, the staff will ask if you have or ever have had:

 Canadian Cancer Society